hsxu/tribot/README.md

 # tribot
-Very old RS macros built on tribot's API
+Very old RS macros built on tribot's API - unfortunately a lot of the source code I deleted long ago